rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 19: Diagnol Difference

 Problem Statement: Given a square matrix, calculate the absolute difference between the sums of its diagonals.

+📌 Day 20: Plus Minus

+Problem Statement: Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
+Print the decimal value of each fraction on a new line with 6 places after the decimal.
+The function should not return a value.